jamesrco/DielALOHA/README.md

-# DielPAR
+# DielALOHA (formerly DielPAR)
-Data products (and the scripts used to produce them) from cruise KM1513 aboard the R/V Kilo Moana.
+Some data products (and the scripts used to produce them) from cruise KM1513 aboard the R/V Kilo Moana.
 This was the [Simons Collaboration on Ocean Processes and Ecology (SCOPE)](http://scope.soest.hawaii.edu) HOE-Legacy 2A "diel" cruise.

 [KM1513_DielPARcorr.R](KM1513_DielPARcorr.R): Some analysis for Becker et al. (in prep), focusing on diel cycles in lipid concentrations at Station ALOHA.